 So you’ve been away from your usual routine for a few days.
 You’ve been away.
 Maybe it was business.
 Perhaps a visit from the family.
 Or you went on holiday.
 Possibly you were just really busy.
 In any case, you’ve lost the thread of your routine.
 You have a full inbox, laundry basket, and blog reader.
 By contrast, you’re running on empty when it comes to food, what to wear and change for the bus.

-You need to ease yourself back in.
+Basically, you need to ease yourself back in.
 Particularly if you’ve been on holiday.
 There’s no point in getting all relaxed if a return to routine is massively stressful.

 Before you go

 If you know that you’re going to be away from routine make some preparations in advance.
 Organise the following for your return:

 - 2-3 days worth of outfits.
 Avoid worrying about getting clothes clean and dry.
 Unless you’re a minimalist you’ll have something you can pull out for your return.

 - Meals.
 Make the decision in advance that you’ll buy rather than make lunch.
 Likewise, know what you’ll be eating for dinner, and keep it simple.
 This is a time for jacket potatoes, pasta and beans on toast.